 Zoning Information Available through Development Department

-The Development Department is your source for information about zoning on all parcels within the City limits.
-Please call for assistance.
-The zoning information on the Pasco County Property Appraiser website may be inaccurate
+The Development Department is your source for information about zoning on all parcels within the city limits.
+Below is a link to our zoning map.
+This map does change, so please call for the latest information.
+The zoning information on the Pasco County Property Appraiser website may be inaccurate.

-Tell us what you think about our service by emailing your comments to Development Department Director George Romagnoli, AICP at email@example.com.
+Tell us what you think about our service by emailing your comments to the City's Planning & Development Director Hall at email@example.com.
 We're constantly working to improve the customer service experience.
-Please take a few moments to let us know your thoughts

 Fold Your Plans Like a Pro!